buahaha/community-creations/README.md

 - [colcrunch / aa-moonstuff](https://gitlab.com/colcrunch/aa-moonstuff) - A plugin for publishing moon extractions, and keeping track of moon scan data.
 - [Erik Kalkoken / aa-freight](https://gitlab.com/ErikKalkoken/aa-freight.git) - A plugin for running a central freight service for an alliance.
 - [Erik Kalkoken / aa-dashboard-alerts](https://gitlab.com/ErikKalkoken/aa-dashboard-alerts) - Adds an alert message to the dashboard to notify users about their current open items like pending group requests and unread notifications.
+- [Erik Kalkoken / aa-killtracker](https://gitlab.com/ErikKalkoken/aa-killtracker) - An app for running killmail trackers with Alliance Auth and Discord
 - [Erik Kalkoken / aa-standingssync](https://gitlab.com/ErikKalkoken/aa-standingssync.git) - Enables non-alliance characters like scout alts to have the same standings view in game as their alliance main
 - [Erik Kalkoken / aa-structures](https://gitlab.com/ErikKalkoken/aa-structures) - A plugin for monitoring alliance structures incl. a structure browser and structure notifications on Discord.
 - [AaronKable / aa-corpstats-two](https://github.com/pvyParts/allianceauth-corpstats-two) - Extended Corpstats module for AllianceAuth with speed and functionality in mind.